larryhe/scaffoldify/README.md

 ## cwd

 Currently working directory on based of which the template will be copied to. `process.cwd()` will be used if not specified.

+## options

+initial config hashes passed along with inquiry answers to scaffoldify tool.
+A default empty object `{}` will be used if omitted.

+## transform

+A custom function used to transform hashes before passing to scaffoldify tool.
+A default identify function `value => value` will be used if omitted.

 ## templates